lsjroberts/gelatin-design/_posts/2015-02-08-functional-programming.md

 With elm we do not need to use temporary variables, we can construct our list of numbers easily, and define a function that can be used elsewhere.
 With `map` we apply `square` onto each number in the list and return the new list.

-As you can see, functions are type-hinted with the list of parameters with the final type referring to the output.
+As you can see, functions are type-hinted for each of the parameters with the final type referring to the output.
 The `import List (..)` line simply brings in all the core list functions that elm provides such as `map` and `filter`.

 ## Filtering

 Now imagine we want to remove odd numbers from a list and only square the remaining even numbers.
-Approaching this naïvely we may write:
+Approaching this imperatively we may write:

 {% highlight js %}
 var numbers = [1,2,3,4,5,6,7,8,9],